-It had been years since I last set eyes on Son of Kong, and I had forgotten just how disappointing this film actually is, but it does go to show us that quick cash grab sequels are as old as the film industry itself.
+It had been years since I last set eyes on Son of Kong and I had forgotten just how disappointing this film actually was, but it does perfectly illustrates that quick cash grab sequels are as old as the film industry itself.
 Released a mere eight months after the blockbuster King Kong this sequel pales in comparison on practically every level.
-RKO decided on two key factors that would insure it made a ton of money; first cut the budget in half (cause that always results in bigger profits), and make it more “kid friendly” as the youth market is where the money is, though during the depression I’m not sure what disposable income kids had, but then again I’m not a big movie exec so what do I know.
-Ruth Rose, Son of Kong’s script writer, made no attempt to make a serious film out of this sequel on the grounds that there was no way it could surpass the success of the original, stating, “If you can’t make it bigger, make it funnier.”
+RKO decided on two key factors that would ensure it made a ton of money; first cut the budget in half (cause that always results in bigger profits), and make it more “kid-friendly” as the youth market is where the money is, though during the depression I’m not sure what disposable income kids had, then again I’m not a big movie exec so what do I know.
+Ruth Rose, Son of Kong’s scriptwriter, made no attempt to make a serious film out of this sequel on the grounds that there was no way it could surpass the success of the original, stating, “If you can’t make it bigger, make it funnier.”

 While Englehorn, Helstrom, and Charlie march off to look for provision, Denham and Hilda stumble on a small version of Kong trapped in quicksand.
-Feeling a bit guilty over getting this guys dad killed, Denham knocks over a tree and helps young Kong escape.
+Feeling a bit guilty over getting this guy’s dad killed, Denham knocks over a tree and helps young Kong escape.
 Denham’s line, “He’s not a patch after his old man” pretty much sums up the whole film.
-The 12-foot white haired ape is played completely for laughs, and not particularly effective laughs either.
+The 12-foot white-haired ape is played completely for laughs, and not particularly effective laughs either.
 They have given him the cooing sounds of a baby chimp, and the slapstick antics of a Max Sennet silent comedy star, none of which makes him a very effective character.
 When Denham and Hilda are threatened by a giant cave bear, looking more like a guy in a terrible bear suit than a ferocious animal, young Kong charges to the rescue.
-We are then treated to a fight that is more reminiscent of a couple of two five year olds fighting over a favorite toy than it does a titanic struggle between titans.
+We are then treated to a fight that is more reminiscent of a couple of two five-year-olds fighting over a favourite toy than it does a titanic struggle between titans.

-After stumbling upon some ancient ruins Denham is sure he will find the treasure behind a rock wall, and with little Kong’s help they break into an old temple.
-Inside they find a huge altar and hanging from a nasty looking idol is a necklace containing a huge diamond, but of course as you know a dragon must guard all treasure, and so another lackluster fight ensues.
-The encounter between young Kong and this refugee from a fantasy film is less slapstick in comparison to the cave bear fight, there is certainly less eye rolling and tweetie bird sound effects, but it is in no way in the same league as the Kong/T-Rex fight from the original.
+After stumbling upon some ancient ruins Denham is sure he will find the treasure behind a rock wall, and with little Kong’s help, they break into an old temple.
+Inside they find a huge altar and hanging from a nasty-looking idol is a necklace containing a huge diamond, but of course, as you know a dragon must guard all treasure, and so another lacklustre fight ensues.
+The encounter between young Kong and this refugee from a fantasy film is less slapstick in comparison to the cave bear fight, there are certainly fewer eye-rolling and Tweetie bird sound effects, but it is in no way in the same league as the Kong/T-Rex fight from the original.

-Then the island sinks.
-Yep, it’s that out of the blue.
-One minute Denham is holding his treasure and then the next the whole island is being racked by earthquakes, and set upon by hurricane level rain and wind.
+Then the island sinks, yep it just plummets to the bottom of the ocean, right out of the blue.
+One minute Denham is holding his treasure and then the next the whole island is being racked by earthquakes and is set upon by hurricane-level rain and wind.

 Why did this happen?
 Was the temple cursed?
 Did removing the necklace anger the gods of the island?
 Your guess is as good as mine.
 While Englehorn, Hilda, and Charlie were able to make it to the boat, and get free of the cataclysmic events on the island, poor Denham and little Kong had to flee to higher ground as the island sank beneath them.
 All seemed lost, but the heroic son of Kong was able to hold Denham above the turbulent waters long enough for him to be rescued by his friends.
 Then his hand slips beneath the waves.

 Our heroes float around the pacific for a while before being rescued by a passing ship, and it’s while on board that Hilda basically asks Denham to marry her.
 The End.
 Not quite the poetic “It was beauty killed the beast” ending we got in the original but at least we know no one is going back to that dangerous island ever again.
-It’s reported that Robert Armstrong preferred Son of Kong to it’s predecessor, and I can see why, this time out Denham is the romantic lead and the script goes out of it’s way to make the once callous film producer more likable.
-When they’ve been rescued at the end of the film he tells Hilda that, “We’ll split the treasure four ways,” and what’s great about that line is that it means Denham is giving millions to the Chinese cook without a second thought, which coming from a character in the 1930s is pretty impressive.
+It’s reported that Robert Armstrong preferred Son of Kong to its predecessor, and I can see why this time out Denham is the romantic lead and the script goes out of its way to make the once callous film producer more likable.
+When they’ve been rescued at the end of the film he tells Hilda, “We’ll split the treasure four ways,” and what’s great about that line is that it means Denham is giving millions to the Chinese cook without a second thought, which, coming from a character in the 1930s is pretty impressive.
 Way to go Carl.